fair-ground/Fair/README.md

 other tools.

 One such tools is the popular `jq` utility, which can be used to format, filter, and re-structure JSON.
-For example, to example an app's "*UsageDescription" properties (which will give insight into which privacy-sensitive operations the app is capable of performing), you might run:
+For example, to examine an app's "*UsageDescription" properties (which will give insight into which privacy-sensitive operations the app is capable of performing), you might run: